Ten Motorcycle Convoy Tips

 A non-escorted convoy should be “open,” i.e. let the participants ride at their own paces followed by one or two runners and a sweeper.

 Always watch your mirrors if the convoy is escorted as the traffic police or marshals (runners) need to overtake the group to get into the next position.
-And they usually ride by much quicker than the convoy is travelling!
+As such, they need to ride much quicker than the convoy is travelling!